It’s Thanksgiving Eve and I had all the best intentions of sharing some of my favorite holiday recipes with you.

 It’s my daughter’s favorite cake that her Grandma used to make.
 She was reminiscing tonight how her and Grandma would make this cake when she would spend the night.

 And it’s easy…

-Simply cream butter and sugar together, add eggs, almond extract, flour and baking soda.
+Simply cream butter and sugar together, add eggs, almond extract, flour and baking powder.